Digital-Controllers/website/docs/ground/taxi.md

+!!! info "Work-in-Progress"
+	This page is very much work-in-progress, and is nowhere near completed.

 #Taxi

 Taxiing is the movement of an aircraft on the ground, under it's own power.
 On a controlled airfeild, the taxiways and directions an aircraft follows is the responsibility of the ground movement controller, and is to be given in a taxi clearance.